Chickpeaplane/pyautoflow/README.md

 # pyautoflow

 This library can control your keyboard and mouse to automate everyday tasks.
 It can take screenshots and screen recordings for you to check back in on later.
+Other basic functions include power control and system information.

 ## Examples
 ```python